ssfortynine/Xilinx-nix/README.md

 - **Automated Joint Simulation**: Provides a full pipeline from Vivado IP generation to VCS compilation and Verdi waveform viewing.
 - **Dual Simulator Support**: Supports both open-source Verilator and commercial-grade Synopsys VCS simulation flows.
 - **Determinism**: By locking Nixpkgs versions and using `buildFHSEnv`, it ensures highly stable system library environments for brittle EDA tools.
+- **SpinalHDL Support**: Integrates a Scala-based SpinalHDL development workflow, supports automatic generation of Verilog and seamless integration into simulation pipelines.

 ### Prerequisites